dreamingechoes/awesome-mental-health/README.md

 :sparkles: A curated list of awesome articles, websites and resources about mental health in the software industry. :sparkles:

+**Mental health** is a level of **psychological well-being** or **an absence of mental illness**.
+It's the psychological state of someone who is functioning at a satisfactory level of emotional and behavioural adjustment.
+Mental health includes subjective well-being perceived self-efficacy, autonomy, competence, inter-generational dependence, and self-actualization of one's intellectual and emotional potential, among others.

 ## Contents

 - [Articles](#articles)